-Afterwards the clarity that it brought me was beneficial in beginning a new task afterwards; so I think it’s something I’ll try in future either before a writing task to encourage focus or during a break to re-ground myself after a couple of hours in fantasy land.
+The clarity it brought me was beneficial in beginning a new task afterwards; so I think it’s something I’ll try in future, either before a writing task to encourage focus or during a break to re-ground myself after a couple of hours in fantasy land.

 4. I Got Sporty

-Apart from dog walking and occasional yoga, like many people I have moments when I have a fierce desire to be Lara Croft and then periods when I can’t be bothered.
+Apart from dog walking, like many people I have moments when I have a fierce desire to become Lara Croft and then periods when I can’t be bothered.

-The only trouble is that spending a lot of time at a desk (or slouching on the sofa with my laptop on my knees:( is telling after a while in the form of backache and a feeling of restlessness from energy that’s craving to be expended.
+The only trouble is that spending a lot of time at a desk or slouching on the sofa with my laptop is telling after a while in the form of backache and restlessness.

-Aerobic activity is the most beneficial form of exercise for the mind due to the maximal amount of oxygen carried to the brain; so I thought that in the absence of a bike or gym membership I would go for a run around the local neighbourhood.
+Aerobic activity is apparently the most beneficial form of exercise for the mind due to the maximal amount of oxygen carried to the brain.
+So I thought that in the absence of a bike or gym membership I would go for a run around the local neighbourhood.

-When I left my house and took a few lunges forward I thought: this is wonderful! —Why don’t I do this all the time?
-But all that changed once I passed the bus stop at the top of the street and worked up a stitch so painful I’d thought I’d been shot:D.
+When I left my house and took a few lunges forward I thought: this is wonderful!
+Why don’t I do this all the time?
+But all that changed once I passed the bus stop at the top of the street and worked up a stitch so painful I thought I’d been shot.

-It’s a matter of practice and even though it’s going to be painful for a little while, it’s something I know will help me to feel more energised and relaxed when I sit down to write in the morning.
+It’s a matter of practice and even though another form of exercise might suit me better, it’s something I know will help me to feel more energised and relaxed when I sit down to write in the morning.

-It’s been proven that how we start our day sets the tone for everything that comes after and I’ve decided that I’d like to start mine with mental sharpness and a brain flooded with happy dolphins (I’m referring to endorphins but I prefer the idea of mini dolphins jumping around my brain—and they are clever and nice:).
+How we start our day often sets the tone for everything that comes after and I’ve decided that I’d like to start mine with mental sharpness and a brain flooded with happy dolphins (I’m referring to endorphins but I prefer the idea of mini dolphins jumping around my brain.
+And they are clever and nice).

 5. I Rewarded Myself

 janedoewrites.com has been up and running for a month now and instead of feeling euphoric as I did at the beginning, in the past week doubts began to set in.
 For the first time I thought to myself: is this going to work?
 Are people actually interested in what I’m writing?
-But then it occurred to me—wait a minute, what about all the positive changes?:)
+But then all the positives occurred to me:

-♡ I worked up the courage to share my website with my family, my friends and others on social media.
+♡ I worked up the courage to share my blog with my family, friends and others on social media.

-♡ I’ve made meaningful connections and have new subscribers to my website.
+♡ I’ve made meaningful connections and have new subscribers to my blog.